firalabs/firadmin/README.md

 ##Enjoy !!

-You admin panel is now completly configure.
+You admin panel is now configured.
 Just go to [http://localhost/admin](http://localhost/admin) to access the admin panel.